Frequently Asked Questions

 Annual - costs $125/year - gives a student under age of 18 the same hourly rates rates as Voting Members

 A student can claim certain flight instruction expenses providing they sign a declaration that it is their intention to pursue a career in aviation.
 Flying costs can be claimed up to the minimum licencing requirements (i.e. 45 hours for the PPL, 65 hours for the CPL) in addition to ground school, briefings, licencing and examination fees.
-The school issues tax receipts to students who complete the request for an income tax receipt.
+The school issues tax receipts to all students, therefore you must ensure your Social Insurance Number is provided to dispatch to enter in our system.

 All schools charge basically the same for training since it is a competitive industry.
 If a school looks significantly less, you should compare facts point-for-point since the prices quoted may not include various costs such as medical, licencing fees, fuel surcharge, etc. You should visit the school, check out the facilities and equipment, and get a sense of its philosophy and customer service.